elisseck/hm-public/README.md

 In this project, we use [GitHub Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 In addition, we would appreciate if you fork from this project and create a feature branch from your fork.
 When your work is ready, you can create a Pull Request from your forked project's feature branch into this repository's master branch.
 This helps us keep the branch structure of this repo clean.

+## Building the theme

+We use Gulp to process the theme SASS and other preprocessing tasks.
+For example:

+    cd web/themes/custom/hm-public-theme
+    npm install
+    gulp clean
+    gulp sass-compile

+We currently commit the compiled CSS files to the code repo rather than building at deploy time.

 ## Running deployments
 The QA server deployments _may_ be handled by Capistrano config